Xceptance/neodymium-example/README.md

 3. Run `mvn clean test`

 ### Test out Allure reports
-Please check our [Wiki](https://github.com/Xceptance/neodymium-library/wiki/Allure-reports) to get all info you need.
+Please check our [Wiki](https://github.com/Xceptance/neodymium-library/wiki/Allure-reports) to get all the info you need.

 # Template
-If you like our ideas and you would like to start a test automation project using the Neodymium library.
-We prepared a template that can be used as "Hello World" tutorial and is a good starting point for your own project.
+If you like our ideas and you would like to start a test automation project using the Neodymium library, we prepared a template that can be used as a "Hello World" tutorial and as a good starting point for your own project.

 Check out [Neodymium template](https://github.com/Xceptance/neodymium-template).